Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Paths of the genome fasta files.
       --tss_files TSS_FILES [TSS_FILES ...], -t TSS_FILES [TSS_FILES ...]
                             Paths of the TSS gff files.
+      --use_tss_type USE_TSS_TYPE [USE_TSS_TYPE ...], -u USE_TSS_TYPE [USE_TSS_TYPE ...]
+                        The types of TSSs for generating promoter information.
+                        The options are: 1. all TSSs, 2. primary TSSs, 3. secondary TSSs, 4. internal TSSs, 5. antisense TSSs,
+                        6. orphan TSSs, 7. all TSSs without orphan ones.
+                        Multi-choices are allowed (split by space), ex: if 1 2 3 are assigned, the prediction will run three times for all TSSs, primary TSSs and secondary TSSs.
+Default is 1.
       --motif_width MOTIF_WIDTH [MOTIF_WIDTH ...], -w MOTIF_WIDTH [MOTIF_WIDTH ...]
                             Length of the motifs to detects.
 For a range insert "-" between two values.
 Moreover, if multiple lengths